Reinaldo Drake

-Reinaldo Verdes Drake (born March 15, 1923), sometimes spelled "Dreke", is a Cuban former Negro league outfielder who played in the 1940s.
+Reinaldo Verdes Drake (born March 15, 1923), sometimes spelled "Dreke", was a Cuban professional baseball Negro league center fielder and manager who played and managed in the 1940s.

 A native of Havana, Cuba, Drake made his Negro leagues debut in 1945 with the Cincinnati Clowns.
-He remained with the club when it moved to Indianapolis the following season, played with the Clowns through 1954, and was selected to the East–West All-Star Game in 1953.
+He remained with the club when it moved to Indianapolis the following season, and was one of three player-managers to manage the Clowns in 1947.
+The 1947 Clowns were 4–9–1 under Drake’s management, with future Hall of Fame shortstop Willie Wells (14–29) and shortstop/third baseman Hoss Walker (17–19) also serving as player-managers during the season.
+Drake played with the Clowns through 1954, and was selected to the East–West All-Star Game in 1953.
 Drake later played minor league baseball with the Yakima Braves.